-In this report we present the first phase research and development of an alternate approach to the measurement of roadway structure profiles, STRUCTVIEW, which matches the speed, safety, and cost of the current 1D solutions, yet produces a 3D model that can be used to measure features that previously required the use of a stationary 3D scanner or the deployment of a survey crew onto the roadway.
+In this report we present the second phase research and development for enhancement of an alternate approach to the measurement of roadway structure profiles, STRUCTVIEW, which matches the speed, safety, and cost of the current 1D solutions, yet produces a 3D model that can be used to measure features that previously required the use of a stationary 3D scanner or the deployment of a survey crew onto the roadway.
 STRUCTVIEW operation is at highway speed, eliminating the need for road closures and the associated congestion.
 This system was developed by the Advanced Highway Maintenance & Construction Technology (AHMCT) Research Center to meet the needs of the California Department of Transportation (Caltrans), particularly their Structures Maintenance engineers who are responsible for obtaining structure clearance data, and Traffic Operations, which uses structure profile data for permitting and route planning for vehicles with oversize loads.
+First phase research and development is documented in [27].